 Scenario-6: Fire Alarm Flashing Red After Changing Battery

-If the fire alarm flashes red light after changing the battery it could mean improper installation.
+If the fire alarm flashes a red light after changing the battery it could mean improper installation.
 Check if you have installed it upside-down.

 If it still blinks after reinserting, then it could be an internal malfunction.
 In the case of hard-wired fire alarms, the issue can be in the electrical system as well.